 Ready to spoil your dog with ‘dem Bones?

-Now you can quickly and easily whip up homemade, healthy, unprocessed treats for your pup.
+Now you can quickly and easily whip up homemade, healthy, unprocessed treats for your dog with the 'dem Bones Grain Free Biscuit Baking Mix.
+Developed to your dogs palate with yummy Turmeric and Ceylon Cinnamon goodness.

 Just imagine how much your fur baby will love you!